Sign up for our

 I bet you didn’t know that February is National Pet Dental Health Month!
 In case you missed it, it’s a good time to get your dog or cat’s teeth cleaned.
 Periodontal disease is the most common disorder that affects cats and dogs.
 Dental disease can cause much more than just bad breath for your pet; it can cause tooth, bone, and gum loss and lead to heart disease.
 Here are some things you can do at home to help slow the progression of dental disease.

 Did you know?

 Periodontal disease is irreversible—but also completely preventable.

 What better way to spend a sunny spring Saturday than with your favorite furry friend at the local dog park?
 Here are a few tips for your park trip:

 - Study up on canine body language — know what both playful and aggressive behaviors look like.

 - Leave toys at home that your pet is unwilling to share.

 - Make sure your dog comes when called — don’t let them give dogs entering the park an overwhelming welcome, and always respect pets who need their space.

-- Don’t bring your dog to the park if they’re sick, behind on vaccinations, younger than 4 months old, or have any behavioral issues.
+- Don’t bring your dog to the park if they’re sick, behind on vaccinations (including flea, tick, and heartworm prevention!), younger than four months old, or have any behavioral issues.